Quansight-Labs/quansight-labs-site/posts/2019/06/python-library-function-usage.md

 [urllib.request](https://docs.python.org/3/library/urllib.request.html)
 and is one of the [most downloaded packages](https://hugovk.github.io/top-pypi-packages/).
-Looking at the data for usage of requests three functions are primarily used (everything else is used 3-5x less) `requests.get`, `requests.post`, and `requests.Session` with `headers` being the most common argument.
+Looking at the data for usage of `requests`, three functions are primarily used (everything else is used 3-5x less): `requests.get`, `requests.post`, and `requests.Session` with `headers` being the most common argument.

 Overall it is clear that libraries are being used differently within